Children of Paradise: Release versions

-The film had its premiere in Paris, at the Chaillot Palace on 9 March 1945, in its entirety.
-Carné then had to fight with the producers to have the film shown exclusively in two theatres (Madeleine and Colisée) instead of one and in its entirety and without an intermission.
+The film premiered in Paris at the Chaillot Palace on 9 March 1945.
+Carné then fought with the producers to have the film shown exclusively in two theatres (Madeleine and Colisée) instead of one, and to screen a release version that contained the film in its entirety without an intermission.
 He also pioneered the idea of the public being able to reserve their seats in advance.
 The producers accepted Carné's demands on the condition that they be able to charge double the price of admittance.
-Children of Paradise became an instant and monumental success, remaining on the screen of the Madeleine Theatre for 54 weeks.
+Children of Paradise grew into a major success, remaining at the Madeleine Cinema for 54 weeks.

+In the United States, Prévert received an Oscar nomination for Best Original Screenplay at the 19th Academy Awards in 1947; however, it is not clear which version of Children of Paradise the Academy voters were watching.
+Variety described the U.S. version at that time as "a 144-min., inadequately-subtitled" film being shown in New York theaters.

 Restoration

-In March 2012, Pathé released a new restoration of the film.
-This involved scanning the badly damaged original camera negative, and other early sources, using a high-resolution 4K digital process to produce a new master print.
-This restoration was released on Blu-ray Disc in September 2012.
+In March 2012, Pathé released a restoration of the film.
+It required scanning the badly damaged original camera negative, and other early sources, using a high-resolution 4K digital process to produce a new master print.
+The restored edition was released on Blu-ray Disc in September 2012.